vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 ## Introduction

-**Coding agents** became the new way of writing software for many of us; even though I was skeptical about this for a long time, in the past few months all my code was written by agents, with productivity I never experienced before.
+**Coding agents** became the new way of writing software for many of us; even though I was skeptical about this for a long time, in the past few months all my code was written by agents, with productivity I had never experienced before.
 The whole ecosystem is changing extremely fast, and people are trying to [figure out](https://x.com/jdegoes/status/2036931874057314390?s=20) what the best set of tools and workflows are to work efficiently in this new era.
 I cannot answer what set of coding agents, terminals, IDEs or post-IDE user interfaces fit best to the agentic development era.
 What I want to do is explore how [Golem](https://golem.cloud), the agent-native durable execution platform I'm working on could be a useful component of implementing reliable coding agents.

 ### What is a coding agent?